mfyilma/MatlabAlgorithms/LU Factorization/README.txt

-This folder contains a program that finds the LU factorization of any inputed n*n matrix
+This folder contains a program that finds the LU factorization of any inputed n*n matrix.
+The alogrithm calucaltes the L value and the U value.